Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Algorithm design

 \section{Algorithm design}

 In this section we propose an algorithm for the ridge bandit problem and prove the upper bounds in Theorems \ref{inftheorem:integral_ub} and \ref{inftheorem:learning_ub}.
 The algorithm consists of two stages.
-First, in \Cref{subsec:upper_bound_burnin}, we introduce an algorithm based on iterative direction search which finds a good initial action $a_0$ with $\jiao{\theta^\star, a_0}\ge 1/2$.
+First, in \Cref{subsec:upper_bound_burnin}, we introduce an algorithm based on iterative direction search which finds a good initial action $a_0$ with $\jiao{\theta^\star, a_0}\ge x_0$ for a given target level $x_0\in (0,1)$; this algorithm could even be made agnostic to the knowledge of $f$.
 Based on this action, we proceed with a different regression-based algorithm in \Cref{subsec:upper_bound_linear} for the learning phase.
 For the ease of presentation, we assume that $f$ in monotone on $[-1,1]$ in the above sections, and leave the case where $f$ is even to \Cref{sec:proof_upper_bound} with slight algorithmic changes.